Doctor Who | Who was Nikola Tesla? Did he really have a rivalry with Thomas Edison?

 Sure – as is proven on this week’s episode, there was one thing of a dispute between the interval’s two nice inventors.

-Initially, the pair labored alongside one another on Edison’s DC system, however differing views as to the proper approach ahead brought on a rift and resulted in them parting methods.
+Initially, the pair labored alongside one another on Edison’s DC system, however differing views as to the proper means ahead precipitated a rift and resulted in them parting methods.

 This rivalry was the topic of a current movie, The Present Battle – which starred Benedict Cumberbatch as Edison and Nicholas Hoult as Tesla.